Asian immigration to Australia: Re-migration and Multiculturalism: 1990s

-New waves of Asian immigration: 2000-present
+New waves of Asian immigration: 2000–present

 In the 21st century, Australia has seen a boom in migration from Asia, particularly from countries such as India, China, the Philippines, and Singapore.
+In just twenty years, from 1996 to 2016 the percentage of the Australian population that was born in an Asian country grew from 5.5% to 13.4%.
 Many of these immigrants are skilled professionals, including doctors, nurses, IT specialists, and engineers, who have come to work in Australia.
 Indian immigrants are the largest migrant ethnic group in Melbourne and Adelaide, and are likely to become the second largest in Sydney by 2021.
+The Indian-born population has seen major growth from 78,000 to 455,000 in the years between 1996 and 2016.
 Chinese immigrants, on the other hand, are predominantly female and are concentrated in Melbourne's Docklands, Footscray, Sunshine, and Tarneit suburbs, as well as Sydney's Parramatta and neighboring suburbs.

 In recent years, there has also been an explosion in the number of immigrants from China, which have frequently been Australia's largest source of new immigrants since 2000.
-In 2015-2016, China (excluding Hong Kong and Macau) was the second largest source of immigrants to Australia, behind India.
+Between 1996 and 2016 China born immigrants grew by over 400,000 in Australia and in 2015–2016, China (excluding Hong Kong and Macau) was the second largest source of immigrants to Australia, behind India.
 As a result, China (excluding Hong Kong, Macau, and Taiwan) is now the third largest foreign birthplace for Australian residents, after England and New Zealand.

 Other Asian communities in Australia have also seen significant growth in the 21st century.
 The Singaporean community in Australia has grown from 43,070 in 2005 to 53,550 in 2010, and the Indonesian-born population in Victoria is estimated to be 17,806 as of 2016.
+These new waves of Asian immigration have resulted in 26% of the births in 2016 having at least one Asian born parent.

 Opposition to Immigration

+1970s

+In the late 1970s, The Australian National Alliance and Progressive Conservative Party were founded.
+They had anti-Asian immigration politics.
+These party's would fold in the early 1980s.